say217/EcoCrop-Advisor-Bug-Magnets/README.md

-# Crop Detection Model Overview
+# EcoCrop Advisor Model Overview

-The Crop Detection Model leverages machine learning algorithms for the classification of crop types based on a range of input data.
+The Crop prediction Model leverages machine learning algorithms for the classification of crop types based on a range of input data.
 This project follows a structured pipeline, from **data collection** to **result evaluation**, ensuring reliable and accurate predictions.

 ![Crop Detection Model Overview](https://i.postimg.cc/85z4Zj0n/Screenshot-2025-01-26-170806.png)